transloadit/uppy/ARCHITECTURE.md

 #### setState({itemToUpdate: data})

-Updates state with new state (Object.assign({}, this.state, newState)) and runs `updateAll()`.
+Updates state with new state (Object.assign({}, this.state, newState)) and then runs `updateAll()`.

 #### updateAll()

-Iterates over all `plugins` and runs `update` on each of them.
+Iterates over all `plugins` and runs `update()` on each of them.

 #### updateMeta(data, fileID)

-Given `{size: 1200}` adds that metadata to a file.
+Given `{ size: 1200 }` adds that metadata to a file.

 #### addFile(file)

-Adds a new file to `state`, method used by `acquirer` plugins like Drag & Drop and Google Drive, or can be called by the user on uppy instance directly.
+Adds a new file to `state`.
+This method is used by `acquirer` plugins like Drag & Drop, Webcam and Google Drive, or can be called by the user on uppy instance directly: `uppy.addFile(myFile)`.

-Normalizes that file: tries to figure out file type by extension if mime is missing, use noname if name is missing and so on.
+Normalizes that file too: tries to figure out file type by extension if mime is missing, use noname if name is missing, sets progress: 0  and so on.

 #### removeFile(fileID)